 A3 Management Process

 The A3 management process is built around conversations.
 In the case of coaching clearly one of the primary conversations will be between the coach and the client.
-In addition, this is support is supported by multiple conversations with anyone else who has knowledge about the problem being dealt with.
+In addition, this is supported by multiple conversations with anyone else who has direct knowledge about the problem being dealt with.

 A3 refers to the document that is at the centre of the problem-solving or improvement issue that is being worked on.
 The term ‘A3’ refers to the paper size of this single page document.
 It has it’s origins in late 1970’s Toyota and to this day is at the heart of their management processes at all levels!